 If you're having a spring wedding, you're definitely choosing a prime time for flowers.
 Flowers that bloom in spring are some of the most lush and beautiful of the year!
-However, one of the most surprising expenses to any wedding is flowers (if you're choosing to have them—hey, non-floral decor can be cool too!).
+However, one of the most surprising expenses for any wedding is flowers (if you're choosing to have them—hey, non-floral decor can be cool too!).